Blessing Okagbare

-Blessing Oghnewresem Okagbare-Otegheri (born 9 October 1988) is a former Nigerian track and field athlete who specialized in Long jump and sprints.
-She is an Olympic and World Championships medalist in the long jump and a world medalist in the 200 meters.
-She also holds the Women's 100 meters Commonwealth Games record for the fastest time at 10.85 seconds.
-She is currently serving an 11-year ban for breaching multiple World Athletics anti-doping rules.
-Her ban expires on 30 July 2032.
+Blessing Oghnewresem Okagbare-Otegheri (born 9 October 1988) is a former Nigerian track and field athlete who specialized in long jump and sprints.
+She is an Olympic and World Championships medallist in the long jump and a world medalist in the 200 metres.
+Okagbare also holds the women's 100 metres Commonwealth Games record at 10.85 seconds.

 Her 100 m best of 10.79 made her the African record holder for the event until it was eclipsed by Murielle Ahouré in 2016.
 On June 17, 2021, Okagbare ran a wind-aided 10.63 100 m.
-She was the African record holder over the 200m with a time of 22.04 seconds in 2018, thus making her the second-fastest African female athlete over the 200m behind Christine Mboma, who ran an African record of 21.78 seconds in 2021.
-She was the African 100 m and long jump champion in 2010.
+She was the African record holder over the 200 m with a time of 22.04 seconds in 2018, thus making her the second-fastest African female athlete over the distance behind Christine Mboma, who ran an African record of 21.78 s in 2021.
+Okagbare was the African 100 m and long jump champion in 2010.
 She has also won medals at the All-Africa Games, IAAF Continental Cup and World Relays.